pylorian/Blog-Code/README.md

-# Pylorian-blog-code
+# Blog Code
-This is the code used for thepylorian.tumblr.com as of 8/12/15
+This is the code used for thepylorian.tumblr.com and awkwardspyrophotos.tumblr.com as of 8/12/15